 3. Choose A Suitable Business Model

 Once you decide which approach works best for you, you’re ready to move on to choosing a suitable business model.
 There are many different ways to go about this process, but we recommend starting small first to avoid getting overwhelmed later down the line.
 For example, if you choose to offer freelance services, you might consider creating a website where clients can post projects.
 Alternatively, you can create a blog where you write articles related to your chosen field.
-Either option requires minimal investment upfront.
+Either option requires minimal investment upfront, and that cost would be almost exclusively for a portfolio WordPress theme.
 However, once you have established yourself as an expert in your niche, you can then branch out into other areas.

 To succeed at freelancing, you must learn how to market yourself effectively.
 To do this, you should focus on building relationships with influencers who share similar interests.
 By doing so, you can leverage their popularity to promote your own brand.
 It also helps to establish connections with bloggers and journalists who regularly publish content relevant to your industry.
 Once you’ve built enough credibility, you can use them to generate leads for future work.

 If you want to take advantage of social media platforms like Facebook or Instagram, you should set up accounts dedicated to promoting your company.
 These channels provide excellent opportunities to reach customers directly through posts and ads.
 Additionally, they help you build trust among prospective clients since most users follow brands they admire.

 4. Hiring Staff Members